A Way Abroad Logo

 If you work in the tech sector, you are in luck, there are plenty of international companies including startups, tech companies, and even Google has a headquarters here.
 This industry is where many expats work.
 In most other sectors the job will expect you to speak both Swiss German and English, or learn both.

-Zurich isn't the easiest city to network in, as the Swiss culture (and people) are quite reserved, BUT if you are patient, persistent, own your personality, and invest in networking the efforts will pay off.
+Zurich isn't the easiest city to network in, as the Swiss culture (and people) are quite reserved, BUT if you are patient, persistent, own your personality, and invest in networking, the efforts will pay off.

 While Zurich is a German-speaking region, most people speak English quite well, so as an expat or tourist, it is a very friendly place.
+I would focus on learning the local language (Swiss-German) if you aim to work in Zurich or want to make it your full-time home.

-Getting a Long-Term Visa
+Long-Term Visa Options

 Photo by OMID VISUALS